manojiitkumar93/microservices/saga/orchestration/README.md

 **NOte** : When Order Service initiates the CreateOrderSaga, first state in this flow is CreateOrderSaga sending command to Order Service to initiate the Order Creation by inserting the state **(APPROVAL_PENDING)** in its local database.
 As this step is always successfull we will not represented this state in the above diagram.

+### SAGA Orchestration and Transactional Messaging
+Each step of an orchestration-based saga consists of a service updating a database and publishing a message.
+For example **CreateOrderSaga** orchestrator sends a message to the first saga participant **Order Service** to initiate the order creation initiation.
+Order Service handles a command message by updating its database and sending a reply message.
+A service must use **transactional messaging** in order to atomically update the database and publish messages.

+### Benifits and Drawbacks of Orchestration-Based SAGA's
+Orchestration-based sagas have several benefits:
+- *Simpler dependencies*: One benefit of orchestration is that it doesn’t introduce cyclic dependencies.
+The saga orchestrator invokes the saga participants, but the participants don’t invoke the orchestrator.
+As a result, the orchestrator depends on the participants but not vice versa, and so there are no cyclic dependencies.
+- *Less coupling*: Each service implements an API that is invoked by the orchestrator, so it does not need to know about the events published by the saga participants.
+- *Improves separation of concerns and simplifies the business logic*: The saga coordination logic is localized in the saga orchestrator.
+The domain objects are simpler and have no knowledge of the sagas that they participate in.
+For example, when using orchestration, the Order class has no knowledge of any of the sagas, so it has a simpler state machine model.
+During the execution of the Create Order Saga , it transitions directly from the APPROVAL_PENDING state to the APPROVED state.
+The Order class doesn’t have any intermediate states corresponding to the steps of the saga.
+As a result, the business is much simpler.